Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Introduction

 \section{Introduction}

-Understanding objects and their properties from single images is a longstanding problem in computer vision with applications in robotics, assistive technology and AR/VR.
-In the last decade, 2D object recognition~\cite{ren2015faster,he2017maskrcnn, tian2019fcos, law2018cornernet, redmon2016you} has made tremendous advances toward predicting and localizing objects on the 2D image grid with the help of large-scale datasets~\cite{lin2014microsoft,gupta2019lvis}.
+Understanding objects and their properties from single images is a longstanding problem in computer vision with applications in robotics and AR/VR.
+In the last decade, 2D object recognition~\cite{ren2015faster,he2017maskrcnn, tian2019fcos, law2018cornernet, redmon2016you} has made tremendous advances toward predicting objects on the image plane with the help of large datasets~\cite{lin2014microsoft,gupta2019lvis}.
 However, the world and its objects are three dimensional laid out in 3D space.
 Perceiving objects in 3D from 2D visual inputs poses new challenges framed by the task of 3D object detection.
 Here, the goal is to estimate a 3D location and 3D extent of each object in an image in the form of a tight oriented 3D bounding box.

-Today 3D object detection is studied under two different lenses: for urban domains in the context of self-driving vehicles~\cite{chen2016monocular,mousavian20173d,brazil2019m3d,liu2020smoke,lu2021geometry} or indoor scenes~\cite{factored3dTulsiani17,huang2018cooperative,kulkarni2019relnet,Nie_2020_CVPR}.
-Despite the problem formulation being shared, methods for urban and indoor scenes share little insights between domains.
+Today 3D object detection is studied under two different lenses: for urban domains in the context of autonomous vehicles~\cite{chen2016monocular,mousavian20173d,brazil2019m3d,liu2020smoke,lu2021geometry} or indoor scenes~\cite{factored3dTulsiani17,huang2018cooperative,kulkarni2019relnet,Nie_2020_CVPR}.
+Despite the problem formulation being shared, methods share little insights between domains.
 Often approaches are tailored to work only for the domain in question.
 For instance, urban methods make assumptions about objects resting on a ground plane and model \textit{only} yaw angles for 3D rotation.
 Indoor techniques may use a confined depth range (\eg up to 6m in~\cite{Nie_2020_CVPR}).
-These assumptions are generally not true for objects and scenes in the real-world.
-Moreover, the most popular benchmarks for image-based 3D object detection are very small.
-Indoor SUN RBG-D~\cite{song2015sun} contains 10k images and the urban KITTI~\cite{Geiger2012CVPR} has 7k images; in contrast 2D benchmarks like COCO~\cite{lin2014microsoft} are 20$\times$ larger.
+These assumptions are generally not true in the real world.
+Moreover, the most popular benchmarks for image-based 3D object detection are small.
+Indoor SUN RGB-D~\cite{song2015sun} has 10k images, urban KITTI~\cite{Geiger2012CVPR} has 7k images; 2D benchmarks like COCO~\cite{lin2014microsoft} are 20$\times$ larger.